 Can students see each other’s data?

-If students belong to the same school or teacher group, they can see their peers’ usernames, profile pictures and content They cannot see other data (email address, date of birth, etc).
+If students belong to the same school or teacher group, they can see their peers’ usernames, profile pictures, and content (this can be disabled via organization settings).
+They cannot see other data (email address, date of birth, etc).

 Is ThingLink FERPA/COPPA compliant?